Select your language

 3) Methods for abundant food production: rural farming and urban gardening.

 4) Skills Training in construction trades, car and motorcycle repair, and computer.

-Vigorous application of the four activities for a few years will lift the standard of living in the Target Area.
-It will bring investment, jobs, money, spin-off businesses, decreased hunger, and general opportunity to them.
+Vigorous application of the four activities for a few years will lift the standard of living in the target area.
+It can bring investment, jobs, money, spin-off businesses, decreased hunger, and general opportunity to residents.
 This will measurably raise the per capita income and Gross Target Area Product.
-The Target Area was selected and defined by the business people in the Exploratory Group.
-Their experienced, dedicated, and determined leadership in successfully applying the model is key to economically redeeming their Target Area.
+The target area is selected and defined (keep it manageable and measurable) by whomever decides to use the training syllabus to conduct the training.
+They will pick an area that has some appeal, some personal draw, for them.

 RECIPE FOR HOPE, IN BRIEF

 Q How will the Recipe For Hope turn poor countries into wealthy countries?

 A The RECIPE FOR HOPE purpose is to focus on countries we usually associate with massive poverty and turn them into countries of thriving commerce.
 We want to show that there actually is a recipe for hope!